Split Pea Soup Recipe

 I love classic recipes!
 The tried-and-true favorites are often fun and easy to master, and they’re so rewarding to serve up to a hungry tribe.
 This split pea soup is definitely one of those recipes, thanks to its delicate but smoky flavor and delicious hearty texture.

-• Unique Flavor: Offers a smoky taste with the natural sweetness of split peas.
+• Unique Flavor: The ham hock offers a smoky taste with the natural sweetness of split peas.

-• Hearty Texture: The soup has a hearty yet light texture, with split peas providing natural thickness.
+• Hearty Texture: Split pea soup has a hearty yet light texture, with the peas providing a natural thickness.

 • Budget-Friendly: Made with affordable split peas, it’s a nutritious and economical meal option.